skip to main content

 **Applicants are required to upload their qualifications to support their application.

-Students undertake three core modules, each reflecting 20 credits of study at Level 4.
+You will undertake three core modules, each reflecting 20 credits of study at Level 4.

 • CMM013 The Helping Relationship